-Heinrich Bunting (1545-1606) knew the world didn’t really look like this.
+Heinrich Bunting (1545-1606) was perfectly aware that the continents weren’t really shaped like a cloverleaf.
 There are enough maps in his works (such as Itinerarium Sacrae Scripturae) to indicate he knew the continents had an irregular, and not a symbolic shape.

 The map shows a world divided into three parts (Europe, Asia and Africa), connected at a single central point: Jerusalem.
 This is essentially still the same symbolic map of the world as the one first devised by Saint Isidore in the seventh century.
 Isidore’s ’T and O’-shaped map, itself inspired by Scripture, influenced Christian European mapmaking up until the age of discovery.